This article originally appeared on VICE UK.

 One woman even told Amara that she would "rather get cervical cancer than go for a smear test," because it's "like being raped again."

 Some women were blacking out or vomiting after sex, while others had repeated flashbacks.
 Many women were unable to have orgasms at all.

 There was one woman, Amara recalls, who even found the well-meaning dialogue of doctors and nurses upsetting, because they echoed the words of her rapist.
-"She was repeatedly told to "relax" while the nurse tried to insert the speculum during the smear test – something the rapist told her throughout the attack".
+"She was repeatedly told to 'relax' while the nurse tried to insert the speculum during the smear test—something the rapist told her throughout the attack."
 In the end, she was unable to go through with the test, and has avoided them ever since.
-Amara mentions another women who opted for a caesarean because, even during labour, she couldn't deal with the flashbacks that came with being touched.
+Amara mentions another women who opted for a caesarean because, even during labor, she couldn't deal with the flashbacks that came with being touched.
 Hearing this made my blood run cold.

 This is something women deserve.
 After sexual assault, you've already been through enough.

 All the above is precisely why initiatives like My Body Back are imperative.
 The clinic will be custom-built to the personal needs, concerns, and preferences of survivors of sexual violence.
 It will offer an introductory session with an advisor, during which time patients can specify what body positions they're comfortable in and which phrases they do and don't want the clinician to use, which, as Amara explains, "enables them to really take control over something that's going to happen to them physically."